 The best edibles for you are the ones with effects that last as long as you want them to.
 Start with a smaller serving size in a single kind of edible (such as a lozenge or baked good), and gradually increase the THC amount with each ingestion.
 That way, you can home in on the perfect length of time for your THC experience.

-- Must be located in the state of California.
+- Must be a resident and located in the state of California.

 - Must be 21 years of age or older, with a valid California ID.